Jimmy Vienot

 Jimmy Vienot (born June 9, 1995) is a French Muay Thai kickboxer who is the reigning SUPERKOMBAT World Middleweight Champion.
 He is a former Lumpinee Stadium and Arena Fight champion.
-As of October 27, 2022, he is ranked #3 in the ONE Featherweight Muay Thai rankings.

 Biography and career

 Early career

 Jimmy started Muay Thai at 13 years old in the Star Boxing gym of Montpellier, the city where he grew up since the age of 10.
 He chose Muay Thai after quitting Judo which lacked intensity to his taste.

 In 2012 and 2013 Jimmy became European champion in amateur competitions and established himself as one of the most promising French fighter.

 He should have competed in the IFMA 2014 World Championship but his trip wasn't funded because his gym didn't match the federation requirements.

 Vienot made his professional debut during the summer of 2013 in Thailand and then in France in September where he showed he was already a force to be reckoned at 18 years old by winning a one night tournament.

 A month later Jimmy engaged himself in the Fight tournament and was eliminated in the semi-final by Ruslan Kushnirenko in a controversial decision.

 Three weeks later Vienot fought for his first world title against Singmanee Kaewsamrit, he lost by decision.

 After racking up wins on the French scene against top fighters like Rafi Bohic and Gaetan Dambo, Jimmy entered the July 2017 Toyota Marathon tournament where he faced thai legend Petchboonchu FA Group in the semi-final.
 He lost the fight but was very happy with the experience he gained.

 Jimmy was eliminated in the first round of the 2014 IFMA European Championship by Itay Gershon.
 He was asked to be in a super fight for the closing ceremony of the event, he lost a decision to hometown fighter Oskar Stazska.

 On November 15 Jimmy suffered the first and only knockout loss of his career when he faced thai champion Pakorn PKSaenchaimuaythaigym in the Topking World Series event.
 Pakorn landed a left hook that made Jimmy faceplant in the first round.

 After losing to Bobo Sacko in a fight at the top of the French scene, Jimmy had a 17-3 record during 2015 and 2016.
 Only losing to Thai champions Chanajon and twice to top fighter Yodwicha Por Boonsit.
 His last fight of 2016 saw him win his first world title when he knocked out Brazilian champion Jose Neto in the second round with an elbow.
 Two months later Vienot won his second world title, the WBC belt against Denpanom Kirakorat at the legendary Rajadamnern Stadium.